 I have five points for you to learn and consider.

 - Be clear on if you need strategy or services, or both, and hire accordingly.
-Some firms are really good at strategy while others are really good at strategy, and some are good at both.
+Some firms are really good at strategy while others are really good at services, and some are good at both.
 You need to hire the right type of provider for the type of work that you need.

 - Make sure they’re ranking for their own terms.
 An agency that invests in its own growth understands how to grow businesses.